Advance Medical Directives

 Final Thoughts on Catholic Advance Directive Options

 The choices involved in end-of-life decisions can be overwhelming, and particularly concerning for the Catholic patient determined to live the end of his life ethically.
-An advance medical directive, especially a pro-life durable power of attorney, can protect concerned Catholics from euthanasia or objectionable treatments.
+An advance medical directive, especially a pro-life durable POA, can protect concerned Catholics from euthanasia or objectionable treatments.

 [1] Victor Hugo, History of a Crime (1877).
 Quoted in ALL about Issues, June‑July 1990, page 38.